 - Trailhead at Norwood Road, Downingtown

-- Sponsor may be required to provide one portable toilet for every 200 people anticipated, or may be required to pay for additional cleaning.
+- Applicant is required to provide one portable toilet for every 200 people anticipated.
 This figure is based upon the maximum anticipated event participants.
-The Regional Superintendent or designee must authorize placement locations for portable toilets.
-At least one (1) portable toilet must be handicap accessible.

 - Recyclables generated at the event shall be collected and appropriately disposed.

-- Sponsor is responsible for all trash, litter, debris, etc. associated with the event.
-Sponsor must make arrangements with County staff to supply an adequate number of trash receptacles, and to have trash and other materials removed from the area periodically during the event and immediately upon its conclusion.
+- Applicant is responsible for all trash, litter, debris, etc. associated with the event.
+Applicant must make arrangements with County staff to supply an adequate number of trash receptacles, and to have trash and other materials removed from the area periodically during the event and immediately upon its conclusion.

-- Sponsor shall be responsible for leaving the trail in an “as good or better condition” than was found prior to the start of the event.
+- Applicant is responsible for leaving the trail in an “as good or better condition” than was found prior to the start of the event.
 Portable restrooms and/or dumpsters must be removed within 3 days of the event.
-Failure to perform adequate clean up and/or should damage occur to County property, the Sponsor will be billed at full cost recovery rates plus overhead for cleanup and repairs.
+Failure to perform adequate clean up and/or should damage occur to County property, Applicant will be billed at full cost recovery rates plus overhead for cleanup and repairs.

 - The selling or offering for sale any goods, services, liquids or edibles for human consumption is prohibited without the proper approvals.

 - The Chester County Health Department provides food service guidelines.
 These allow the Applicant to plan food handling, preparation and distribution in the most responsible and appropriate manner.
 Sponsor shall be required to comply with all Health Department guidelines.
 Chester County Health Department can be reached at 610-344-6225.